things were different in 2002.

 i’m all for helping out a friend when i can. he wasn’t a friend. it just took me a while to see that. besides, i had too much of my own music to work on by then. i wasn’t going to take time away from that for someone who talked a good game but had no real respect for me or what i did, and no interest in me beyond what i could do to make his songs sound better than they deserved to.

-i think he’s managing a restaurant in toronto now. i’m still making music. so it goes.
+jesse got into the restaurant business. i’m still making music. so it goes.